AndrianaOS/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+x will be logged as 10 but y is undefined outside the function and will come up with an error

 ## Question 3